vanzei/paper_review/summaries/GoogleFileSystem/Readme.md

 ## Metadata

    * The master stores three major types of metadata: the file and chunk namespaces, the mapping from files to chunks, and the locations of each chunk’s replicas.
 All metadata is kept in the master’s memory

+### In Memory Metadata, Chunk Locations and Operations Log

+   * Metadata is saved in memory, so its acess is pretty fast and to keep it up to date the decision was to implement periodic scans.
+Periodic scans also are used to perform garbage collection and re-replciation in case of chunkserver failure.

+   * Memory limitations are a not so critical concern since the just needs 64 bytes for each 64MB chunk, and some partial chunks + namespace data.
+Increasing the memory is a small price for this scenario.